Settings

 By default, Yubico Authenticator does not automatically launch when a YubiKey is connected to an Android device over USB.

-To change this so that Yubico Authenticator launches automatically, toggle on Launch when YubiKey is connected under USB options.
+To enable this feature, toggle on Launch Yubico Authenticator under ON USB INSERT.
 Note that this prevents other apps from using the YubiKey when connected over USB.

 There are several settings that are unique to Yubico Authenticator for iOS/iPadOS.
 These include: